William Ward

 Russell 47.IV (?)

-mezzotint, 1783, a fine impression of the 3rd or 4th state (of 5)*, trimmed within the platemark, on medium-weight cream laid paper, with an illegible watermark (as it is glued at three corners to a backing sheet), light overall soiling, otherwise in good condition
+mezzotint, 1783, a fine impression of the 3rd or 4th state (of 5)*, trimmed inside the platemark, and just above the publisher's address, though retaining the title, on medium-weight cream laid paper, with an illegible watermark (as it is glued at three corners to a backing sheet), light overall soiling, otherwise in good condition

 S. 315x247 mm.

-Sallad Girl is one of the most charming prints of the English 18th century.
+Sallad Girl is undoubtedly one of the most charming prints of the English 18th century.

 * This mezzotint has been catalogued by Charles E. Russell, English Mezzotint Portraits and their States, 1926, which constitutes a revision of Chaloner Smith's British Mezzotinto Portraits; he identifies 5 states, the final state corresponding to the correction of the title to "SALAD GIRL".